Sunday 24 August 1941

 The Italian fleet, led by battleships, continues patrolling off the western Italian coast but does not locate the British ships.
 The Royal Navy, however, does spot the Italian fleet.
 After aerial reconnaissance reveals the presence of battleships, the British head back to Gibraltar.
 In any event, the British have accomplished their main objective, the minelaying of Manxman.

 The Italian Navy sets up a patrol line of five submarines and 13 motor torpedo (MAS) boats across the Sicilian Strait in order to waylay an expected Royal Navy move through the Mediterranean.
 Other submarines take up position southwest of Sardinia.
-The Italian fleet sets up station at the entrance to the Sicilian Strait, waiting for the British - who now are heading in the other direction.
+The Italian fleet sets up station at the entrance to the Sicilian Strait, waiting for the British - while ships of the Royal Navy now are heading in the other direction.
 Royal Navy submarine Upholder spots the fleet and attacks light cruiser Luigi Di Savoia, but misses.

 The Royal Navy officially writes off submarine P-33 (Lieutenant R.D.
 Whiteway-Wilkinson).
 It is the second U-Class submarine lost in two days, the other being P-32.